pism/pism/doc/sphinx/getting-started.rst

 \label{fig-growing}
 \end{figure}

-At the end of the run the output file ``g20km_10ka.nc`` is generated.
-Figure :numref:`fig-firstoutput` shows some fields from this file.
+At the end of the run the output file ``g20km_10ka.nc`` is generated.  :numref:`fig-firstoutput` shows some fields from this file.
 In the next subsections we consider their "quality" as model results.
 To see a report on computational performance, we do:

 .. code-block:: none